NVlabs/NP-CVP-MVSNet/README.md

 ## Installation

-This code is tested on following packages.
+This code is tested on following environment.

 * CUDA 11.3
 * PyTorch 1.10.1